redstagfulfillment/redstagfulfillment.github.io/_posts/2014-07-15-inventory.md

  * **Available** - Available for new orders.
  * **Reserved** - Reserved by existing orders and on the shelf waiting to be picked.
  * **Picked** - Picked from the shelves but not yet shipped.
+ * **Backordered** - Reserved by existing orders but not in stock.
+Will be automatically converted to Reserved when stock is added.
+Backordered quantities are not reflected in the Available amount as a negative number so should be subtracted from Available.

 Additionally, products have two flags that can be set which will affect whether or not they are retrieved in an inventory request.